 Next, after using the NutriBullet for the first time, I realized the next step of enjoyment — blending.
 The NutriBullet’s 1.2 horsepower motor tore through the ice, frozen fruit, and protein powder I included, delivering a delicious smoothie in record time.

-At around $90, it’s a high priced blender.
-But it delivers similar quality as blenders two and three times its cost, such as the Vitamix S30, which we tested it against.
+At just under $100, it’s a high priced blender.
+But it delivers similar quality to blenders two and three times its cost, such as the Vitamix S30, which we tested it against.
 And after pairing it against options in the $30 range, we realized it’s worth the price jump.